 Include keywords to assist in document searches.

-The title, language, subject, author, and keywords for a PDF file are considered standard PDF metadata.
-They are not specific to a tagged PDF file and are included even if Include accessibility tags is not checked.
+The title, language, subject, author, and keywords for a PDF document are considered standard PDF metadata.
+They are not specific to a tagged PDF document and are included even if Include accessibility tags is not checked.